smr547/WindlassSensor/Physical.md

 * State of anchor: ``Homed``, ``Deployed`` or ``in motion`` (lifting, lowering or free falling)
 * Percentage of chain deployed
 * Speed of anchor deployment (m/sec) and/or time remaining before chain hits the bottom
-* Scope of chain deployed (ratio of length of chain out to depth)
+* Scope of chain deployed (ratio of ``length of chain deployed`` to ``depth``)

-The chain counter may also report events of interest to an "anchor watch" system such as
+The chain counter may also report events of interest to an "anchor watch" system such as:

 * Deploying chain
 * Retrieving chain
 * Anchor on bottom
 * Anchor weighed off bottom

 Finally a chain counter may be equipped with remote ``UP`` and ``DOWN`` buttons allowing crew at the helm to control the deployment or lifting of the anchor.
 Typically these buttons operate in parallel with the corresponding buttons on the controller located next to the windlass.